WestDRI/wgpages/content/nationalParaView.md

 mirror](https://transfer.sh/I7NwUJ/paraview.zip).

-For remote visualization, if you already have a CC account, you can use it today, and we have also prepared [guest accounts on Cedar](https://docs.google.com/document/d/15NEXFuUxhStKsB-MvTROTyKF3rmtxr7-636qUejnYIU) (this page will be made public on Monday) - please pick an account and add your name to the line in the Goodle Doc so that no one else uses it.
+For remote visualization, if you already have a CC account, you can use it today, and we have also prepared [guest accounts on Cedar](https://docs.google.com/document/d/15NEXFuUxhStKsB-MvTROTyKF3rmtxr7-636qUejnYIU) - please pick an account and add your name to the line in the Goodle Doc so that no one else uses it.
 If you already have a CC account, please add your username to the [same Google Doc](https://docs.google.com/document/d/15NEXFuUxhStKsB-MvTROTyKF3rmtxr7-636qUejnYIU) so that we could add you to the reservation.